June 3, 2013 by genelup

 The Czech students, who graduated last June but who now face being drafted in the army, said progress has been stopped under communism.
 Blue-collar workers are getting more money than professionals.
 A girl in a factory gets 1,500 kcs and an engineer only 1,000 over the same period of time.
 The working class is better off than the so-called middle class.
 Interesting!
 So why try to get ahead?

 Older people remember how good Czech was under a democracy before World War II.
 One student at the table said Czech people would rather live under a capitalistic system than under a communistic one.
 They all traveled quite extensively throughout Europe, much more freely than I thought.
 But, they needed visas to travel in the West, but not in East Europe that is under communistic rule.
 It is just the opposite for me.
-I don’t need a visa to travel in West Europe, but I do need one to go into East Europe.
+I don’t need a visa to travel in West Europe, but I do need one to go into Eastern Europe.

 A student pointed to the emblem on a soldier’s cap.
 It is the Czechoslovakia symbol of a lion with two tails.
 One tail was for the Czechs, and the other tail for the Slovaks.